jamktiko/Puzzlepunk/documentation/Project-plan.md

 * Come up with quality of life fixes and changes to make the game more accessible
 * Test the puzzles and their appeal, the general mechanics and how people interact with them
 * Test the difficulty of the puzzles, and make sure we have a lean difficulty curve
+* The UI is usable, understandable and does not get in the way

 ### Project Ending